 - Perform training of all participants to ensure they are 100% comfortable with the system

-Panel participants can also be contacted over the phone for verification purposes or to collect additional data.
+Panel participants can also be contacted over the phone for verification purposes or to collect additional information.

 To set up a panel can take as little as two weeks but may vary depending on panel size and location.